Alex Timbers: 2010–2017: Breakthrough

-In 2014, Timbers directed Rocky, based on the Oscar-winning film, on Broadway at the Winter Garden Theatre, for which he was nominated for Drama Desk and Outer Critics Circle Awards for Best Director.
+Also in 2014, Timbers directed the musical Rocky, based on the Oscar-winning film, on Broadway at the Winter Garden Theatre, for which he was nominated for Drama Desk Award and Outer Critics Circle Award for Best Director.
 Two years earlier, he directed a pilot production of the show in Germany, which ran for five years in Hamburg and Stuttgart.